connectordb/connectordb.io/docs/permissions.md

 #### Roles

 The first thing you will notice is that there are `user_roles` and `device_roles`.
 These are the possible roles given to every single user and device.
-They are visibly to querying by default.

 Of special note is the required "nobody" user role.
 This is the role a random visitor to the server takes when they are not logged in.
 Any permissions given to the nobody role will be granted to anonymous visitors.